ordina-jworks/ordina-jworks.github.io/_posts/2020-12-18-react-generic-context.md

 Those who know a little bit about React will know that, like Angular, Vue and others, it’s a JavaScript library to create web applications by means of components.
 These components are considered building blocks and can consist themselves of smaller components.
-These components have properties, being passed by their parents and can these properties can influence the rendered view and logic of the components.
+These components have properties, being passed by their parents and these properties can influence the rendered view and logic of the components.

 Those with a bit more React experience, will know that in a larger tree of components, it’s a nuisance to get a property from a component near the root of the tree to a component near the leafs of the tree by simple property binding.
 It also muddies intermediary components with irrelevant code.